notaz/pcsx_rearmed/README.md

 PCSX ReARMed is yet another PCSX fork based on the PCSX-Reloaded project, which itself contains code from PCSX, PCSX-df and PCSX-Revolution.
-This version is ARM architecture oriented and features MIPS->ARM recompiler by Ari64, NEON GTE code and more performance improvements.
+This version is focused on the ARM architecture while keeping/improving the x86 compatibility using the `lightrec` recompiler (which is not present in the PCSX emulator family).
+It features a MIPS->ARM recompiler (new_dynarec) by Ari64, NEON GTE code and more performance improvements.
 It was created for Pandora handheld, but should be usable on other devices after some code adjustments (N900, GPH Wiz/Caanoo, PlayBook versions are also available).